ajithpadman/GoogleUnitTestIDE/README.md

 # GoogleUnitTestIDE
-An Integrated Development Environment for Google Unit Test Development
+An Integrated Development Environment for  Unit Test Development using Gtest and Gmock Libraries
 # Prerequisites
 1. Windows 7 Operating System
 2. Python 3.4